ritwik1993/OculusMatlab/README.md

-OculusRiftExamples
+OculusMatlab
 ==================

-Example code for using the Oculus Rift, written for the book [Oculus Rift in Action](http://oculusriftinaction.com)
+This is an application written that exploits an interface between Oculus Code written in C++ and a client script running in matlab.
+As of now, this is still under development so do not expect everything to run straight out of the box when cloned and installed.
+The project setup and a lot of Macros have been adapted from this amazing book [Oculus Rift in Action](http://oculusriftinaction.com), whose main example repo can be found at [OculusRiftInAction](https://github.com/OculusRiftInAction/OculusRiftInAction)

 # Notes

-This example code is designed to use static linking throughout.
+This application is designed to use static linking throughout.
 This means static linking against the C/C++ runtimes on windows (to avoid issues with missing Visual Studio redistributables) and static linking against all of the included submodules.
 Dynamic linking is only used for system libraries (other than the C++ runtime on Windows) and for the resource DLL on windows.
 In order to avoid having each executable contain a distinct copy of the (currently